https://www.apollohealthco.com/wp-content/uploads/2020/12/AdobeStock_300851545-copy.jpeg

 Of all of the strategies that we recommend, exercise ranks amongst the highest because of the many benefits, which include increased blood circulation to the brain, upregulated brain-derived neurotrophic factor (often described as fertilizer for the brain), enhanced glymphatic drainage (which helps to clear amyloid-beta and tau from the brain), increased insulin sensitivity, reduced inflammation, improvement in sleep, mood, and much more.

-• Pedometer ($24.99)
+• Pedometer ($23.99)

-• Apple Watch, series 6 (Starting at $399)
+• Apple Watch (Starting at $ 249)

-Let’s start with exercise.
-The Series 6 and older models will track 80 different types of exercises, from walking, running, cycling, and swimming to boxing and strength training.
-It uses built-in sensors such as GPS, an altimeter, an accelerometer, and a heart rate monitor to work out an accurate calorie burn, as well as provide other metrics, including distance and pace.
-Additionally, it offers a fun new “three rings” feature that is guaranteed to increase your daily movement.
-You’re challenged to close the rings each day; one measures calories, another measures brisk aerobic activity, and the final one tracks how many times you’ve stood up during the day.
-Additionally, the Series 6, using the included ECG app, can perform an electrocardiogram (that can quite accurately detect atrial fibrillation and other rhythm abnormalities), provides heart rate variability data, and has a built-in 24-hour, non-FDA-approved oxygen saturation monitor that provides average oxygenation with a high and low range.
-The Series 6 also tracks and enhances sleep by prompting you to enter a wind-down period and measures the time spent in bed and asleep.
+Additionally, the Series 6 and higher has included the ECG app, which can perform an electrocardiogram (which can quite accurately detect atrial fibrillation and other rhythm abnormalities), provides heart rate variability data, and has a built-in 24-hour, non-FDA-approved oxygen saturation monitor that provides average oxygenation with a high and low range.
+The Series 6 and higher also tracks sleep stages and enhances sleep by prompting you to enter a wind-down period and measures the time spent in bed and asleep.
 Wi-Fi needn’t be on during sleep and nighttime oxygenation tracking and is only necessary when downloading data in the morning.

-This version of the Apple Watch has a surprisingly long battery life and an enormous selection of watch faces and bands, with a higher price tag for the more upscale choices.
+Series 6 and above has a surprisingly long battery life and an enormous selection of watch faces and bands, with a higher price tag for the more upscale choices.
 For the fashionistas, there are even oodles of compatible off-label bands so that you can switch up the appearance of your watch to match any outfit.
 All in all, if you’re searching for the one premium tracking device that “does it all,” this may be the gadget to put on your holiday list.
 Additionally, all Apple Watch data is seamlessly integrated into the ReCODE mobile app.

 Track Sleep

-Adequate quality sleep is another foundational strategy that is closely correlated with better cognition.
+Adequate quality sleep is another foundational strategy closely correlated with better cognition.
 Too little sleep affects overall health and leads to obesity, diabetes, heart disease, increased inflammation, and a weakened immune system.
 All of these conditions are bidirectional and also affect brain health.
 Additionally, our memories are solidified and consolidated while we sleep.
 New research has revealed that the glymphatic system, which clears waste, like amyloid-beta from the brain, works most effectively during deep sleep.

 Sleep Goal: Your goal is to achieve 7 to 8 hours of quality restorative sleep every night.

-• Oura Ring (starting at $299)
+• Oura Ring (starting at $249)

-What appears to be a simple (albeit masculine-looking) ring is actually a high-tech device.
-While it’s marketed as “the world’s best sleep tracker,” I have to respectfully disagree, as it relies solely on proxy biomarkers (as opposed to actual brain wave activity), but it’s a good substitute, and it offers a host of additional features that make it very attractive for protecting cognitive health.
+What appears to be a simple (albeit masculine-looking) ring is actually a high-tech device that offers accurate sleep tracking along with a host of additional features that make it very attractive for protecting cognitive health.
 Let’s start with the sleep-tracking features.
 Via the corresponding iPhone or Android app, the Oura Ring delivers a comprehensive sleep report that includes your total sleep time, your total time in bed (which reveals your sleep efficiency), your sleep stages (light sleep, deep sleep, and REM), and totals all metric together for a nightly sleep score.
-It also monitors your temperature, heart rate, and provides heart rate variability data.
-The Oura Ring also monitors basic activity — your steps, distance, and calories burned.
-It has a long battery life, is water-resistant, very comfortable to wear, and all data seamlessly integrates with the ReCODE mobile app.
+Additionally, it can help you determine your chronotype, or your body’s natural sleep-wake preferences, and provide insight into hormonal factors that can affect your sleep.
+A recent study compared the Oura Ring (Gen 3), Fitbit (Sense 2), and Apple Watch (Series 8) for sleep tracking, and the Oura Ring was found to be 5% more accurate than Apple Watch and 10% more accurate than Fitbit in four-stage sleep classification.

 Manage Stress

-We know that stress is unavoidable, and in the short term, can actually be a positive reaction offering protection from harm when faced with a real threat.
+We know that stress is unavoidable and, in the short term, can actually be a positive reaction, offering protection from harm when faced with a real threat.
 But, too often, we’re faced with chronic, severe, and unresolved stress that can have a devastating impact on cognition.
 Stress is inevitable, and we can best protect our cognition by learning to change our reaction to it by adopting regular stress management practices and integrating healthier habits into our daily lives.

-• Muse 2 ($199, discounted 20%)
+• Muse 2 ($199)

 Monitor Heart Health